 - The lodging is a condition of your employment.

 In general, I think most will fall into this category.
 However, if you don’t fall into this category, your free campsite might be considered bartering.
 This would be considered work in exchange for a site at a private, for-profit employer.
 Bartering is taxable and the cost of the campsite should be included in income.
 You need to decide which you fit into here and if you can defend your position in an audit.

 4. Filing state taxes

 Do you need to file taxes in each state you camp host or workamp?
 This really depends on the states and how much time you spend in them.

 This is where you’ll need to do some research as discussed above in domicile vs. residency.

 Here are some things to consider which might help determine if you’ll be liable for state taxes.

-- Is it a no income tax state?
-These states include Alaska, Florida, Nevada, South Dakota, Texas, Washing and Wyoming.
+- Is it a no-income-tax state?
+These states include Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
 Neither Tennessee nor New Hampshire tax wages.

 - Will the state tax ALL of your income and not simply the income earned in that state?
 Every state is different on this rule, so be aware and do some research if you’re worried about a state taxing everything including retirement income.

 If you are treated as an independent contract, then you definitely need to be tracking any expenses related to running your business.
 Remember, you are a business owner if get a 1099-Misc.

 This means you need to track any ordinary and necessary expenses for the business.
 They will be deductible against any income you receive for the business.
 These can include phone, internet, insurance, office supplies, a computer, etc.